HuangJunye/huangjunye.github.io/talks.md

 ## 2020

 - Feb 2 - My first talk in superposition!
-The talk happened in Hyderabad and Delhi at the same time. (via conference call, of course).
+The talk happened in Hyderabad and Delhi ([IndiQ meetups](https://twitter.com/IndiQmeetups)) at the same time (via conference call, of course).
 I shared my personal journey with Qiskit ([slides](https://slides.com/huangjunye/qiskit_journey)) as well as an updated talk on how to make games with Qiskit ([slides](https://slides.com/huangjunye/qiskit_game)).

 ## 2019